- Who We Are

 Every year, the scholarship program awards $2,500 each to two high school-level and two college-level students.

 The purpose of this scholarship is to educate our members about credit unions.
 The essay topic explains the credit union philosophy and relating it to the individual, the community, and the country as a whole — now, and in the future.

 2015 award recipients will be announced at the Annual Meeting of the Members on February 16th, 2015.

 - Student must be a member of SF Fire Credit Union in good standing.

-- Enrolled as a full-time student in an accredited university, college, community college, or high school.
+- Enrolled as a full-time student in an accredited university, college, community college,

 - Current grade point average of 2.5 or higher.

 - Previous scholarship recipients must wait one year after awarding of a scholarship to apply again.

 Arthur retired from the San Francisco Fire Department in 1976, after 30 years of service – the majority of which were spent at Engine 17, located behind the Mint at 5th and Jessie.

 In addition to his career as a Firefighter, Arthur was also a veteran of WWII, a referee for both High School and College level basketball, a supervisor of the officials for the Pac Ten Conference, and was a key advocate for the improvement of working conditions for Firefighters in San Francisco.